codyshepherd/dm-tools/readme.md

 ## live-game
 A tool for tracking of a play session.

 Run with `./live-game.py` at the command line.
-Requires a yaml file like mine called `pcs.yaml` sitting in a subdirectory, called `yamls/` by default.

 ### Live-Game Features